 Pi Kappa Phi is an organization dedicated to building brotherhood and developing your son into a gentleman who can thrive at competitive environment at Purdue University and the world beyond.
 Through the process your son will be challenged to maximize his potential; we will always provide a safe environment and we know that his status as a student and academics come first.

-The Purdue Greek system consists of 6,560 members out of Purdue’s 32,672 undergraduate students.
-There are 41 fraternities, 21 Panhellenic sororities, 10 Multicultural Greek organizations, 9 National Pan-Hellenic organizations at Purdue (Fall 2018 statistics).
+The Purdue Greek system consists of 6,536 members out of Purdue’s 30,813 undergraduate students (43,411 enrollment including graduate students, spring 2019 statistics).
+There are 42 fraternities, 21 Panhellenic sororities, 12 Multicultural Greek organizations, 9 National Pan-Hellenic organizations at Purdue (spring 2019 statistics).
 You can find the Greek Semester Reports online individual organizations’ membership numbers, grades and philanthropy efforts (service hours and funds raised).

 The Omega chapter of Pi Kappa Phi sees itself as one of the strongest and most selective organizations in the Greek community.
 Our goal is to ensure each member initiated into our brotherhood embodies all of the values of Pi Kappa Phi and becomes the man that you want him to become.